tesla-agi/IJEPA/README.md

 target, predictor asymmetry, no negatives.
 It has no actions and no time axis, so it is not a world model.

-In this project the encoder replaces DreamerV3's per-frame CNN.
+The next step in this project is to replace DreamerV3's per-frame CNN with this encoder.
 The RSSM continues to own state, dynamics, and actions.
 The question being tested is whether a *predictability-shaped* latent is a better substrate for planning than a *pixel-shaped* one.

+Note where the seam is: the predictor is conditioned on `pos_pred[j]` — a query saying *where* to predict.
+Replace that with an action embedding and the same architecture, loss, and anti-collapse machinery become a world model.

 ## References